 Dubuque Community School District (the "District") provides this Management's Discussion and Analysis of its financial statements.
-The narrative overview and analysis of the financial activities is for the fiscal year ended June 30, 2022.
+The narrative overview and analysis of the financial activities is for the fiscal year ended June 30, 2023.
 We encourage readers to consider this information in conjunction with the District's financial statements, which immediately follow this section.

-2022 FINANCIAL HIGHLIGHTS
+2023 FINANCIAL HIGHLIGHTS

-- The District implemented Governmental Accounting Standards Board Statement (GASBS) No. 87, Leases, during FY 2022.
-The implementation of this standard had no effect on the beginning net position for governmental activities as the District did not have any leases. - Funding levels for lowa K-12 school districts depend principally on two factors: first, changes in enrollment and second, changes in per pupil district cost.
+- The District implemented Governmental Accounting Standards Board Statement (GASBS) No. 96, Subscription-Based Information Technology Arrangements (SBITAs), during fiscal year 2023.
+The implementation of this standard revised certain assets and liability accounts related to SIBTAs, however had no effect on the beginning net position for governmental activities. - Funding levels for lowa K-12 school districts depend principally on two factors: first, changes in enrollment and second, changes in per pupil district cost.
 Of these two factors, changes in per pupil district cost normally have the larger impact on District funding.
 Per pupil district cost is an amount annually set by state government.
 This amount has historically been determined by applying a percentage increase to the prior year's amount.
-The percentage increase was 2.40% for FY 2021-22, 2.30% for FY 2020-21, 2.06% for FY 2019-20 and 1.00% for FY 2018-19.
-This percentage amount has a substantial impact on district-funding levels and has been very low in recent years. - The District's enrollment is beginning to decline.
-From October 2020 to 2021, there was a decrease of 190 students.
-The Iowa Department of Education projects slightly declining enrollment over the next several years. - General fund revenues increased by \$4.7 million (3.2%) in FY 2021-22.
-Major components of this change include a \$0.1 million increase in state aid, a \$0.9 million decrease from real estate taxes and a \$5.5 million increase in miscellaneous income.
-The large increase in miscellaneous income was due to receiving Federal funds for COVID-19. - General fund expenditures increased by \$6.2 million (4.5%) in this fiscal year.
-Salaries and benefits comprise 83.2% of general fund expenditures for FY 2021-22 as compared to 84.3% of general fund expenditures for FY 2020-21. - General fund net change in fund balance increased by \$5.3 million, cash/investments increased by \$8.2 million, and estimated unspent balance increased by \$2.0 million. - The District monitors the three primary school district general fund financial indicators of cash/investments, solvency ratio, and unspent balance.
+The percentage increase was 2.50% for FY 2022-23, 2.40% for FY 2021-22, 2.30% for FY 2020-21, and 2.06% for FY 2019-20.
+This percentage amount has a substantial impact on district-funding levels and has been very low in recent years. - The District's enrollment is declining.
+From October 2021 to 2022, there was a decrease of 56 students.
+The Iowa Department of Education projects slightly declining enrollment over the next several years. - General fund revenues decreased by \$10.0 million (6.7%) in FY 2022-23.
+Major components of this change include a \$1.0 million increase in state aid, a \$2.1 million decrease from real estate taxes and a \$8.9 million decrease in miscellaneous income.
+The large decrease in miscellaneous income was due to receiving \$11.4 million less in Federal funds for COVID-19. - General fund expenditures decreased by \$2.0 million (1.3%) in this fiscal year.
+Salaries and benefits comprise 84% of general fund expenditures for FY 2022-23 as compared to 83.2% of general fund expenditures for FY 2021-22. - General fund net change in fund balance decreased by \$2.7 million, cash/investments decreased by \$1.9 million, and estimated unspent balance decreased by \$0.9 million. - The District monitors the three primary school district general fund financial indicators of cash/investments, solvency ratio, and unspent balance.
 These indicators are measured at year-end and compared to prior-years' results, state standards, and other districts' results.
-For FY 2021-22 results please refer to Page 9, Introductory Section, Relevant Financial Policies. - The District's total net position increased by \$28.2 million (29.8%) this fiscal year.
-Most of this increase was because of a significant decline in the District net pension liability.
+For FY 2022-23 results please refer to Page 9, Introductory Section, Relevant Financial Policies.